 INCLUDING THE PUBLIC IN OUR INTERACTIVE EXHIBIT

-The AHA Instagram and AHA Facebook accounts have been busy posting updates and photos to engage the public over the past 6 months.
-Visitors are encouraged to browse, post, and share their connection to the locations depicted in the exhibition.
-We welcome our visitors to share their stories.
+The AHA Instagram and AHA Facebook accounts posted updates and photos to engage the public leading up and during the exhibition.
+Visitors were encouraged to browse, post, and share their connection to the locations depicted in the exhibition.
+We welcome our visitors to continue to share their stories.
+Post your pictures and stories to #wahi-pana #associationofhawaiiartists #dawnyoshimurastudio to share with the wahi-pana.com stream.